Too Late (2015 film): Plot

 In the second segment, Samson arrives at the home of sleazy strip club owner Gordy, saying he's been in a car accident and needs to use their phone.
 He speaks with Gordy's much-younger, neglected wife, Janet, and has a drink.
 When Samson eventually comes face to face with Gordy and Roger Fontaine, Skippy's father, he reveals his real identity and tells them the motivation for Dorothy's murder: Dorothy had photographs of Gordy receiving oral sex from another stripper, and Gordy arranged Dorothy's murder to keep Janet from finding out.
 Janet is incensed by Samson's story of her husband's infidelity and retrieves a gun.
 Provoked by Samson, she shoots Gordy and Roger dead, before (despite Samson's protests) turning the gun on herself.
 Samson remarks to himself that he needs to get his life together.

 The third segment shows what would have been first chronologically.
 Samson sits in a strip club and is offered a lap dance from a performer named Jill, which he declines.
 He meets Dorothy and asks her to get a drink with him but she diverts him and leaves without him noticing.
-Samson goes to a neighbouring club where a friend's band is performing live music.
+Samson goes to a neighboring club where a friend's band is performing live music.
 He finds Dorothy waiting for him and she joins him in a photo booth.
 He plays guitar and performs a song.

 The fourth segment shows what would have been last chronologically.
 Jill is working at a drive-in movie theater, where she's approached by Samson, who has a non-deadly bullet wound in his chest.
 They discuss their year-long romantic relationship, which ended some time earlier.
-Samson reveals that he's come to the theater to confront one of its patrons, Skippy Fontaine.
+Samson reveals that he's come to the theater to confront one of its patrons, Fontaine.
 He gets into Fontaine's car and points a gun at him but Fontaine manages to stab him in the abdomen with a broken bottle and escape.
 Jill joins Samson in the car and holds him as he dies.
-He shows her the “Jilly Bean” tattoo he got in her honour.
+He shows her the "Jilly Bean" tattoo he got in her honor.

 In the final segment, Samson goes to see Dorothy's grandmother and mother about taking her case, but he insists on doing it at no cost, out of loyalty to Dorothy.
 Speaking privately to Dorothy's mother, Mary, Samson reminds her through an allegory that they had had a relationship many years earlier, revealing that Samson is Dorothy's father and had watched her grow up from a distance her whole life.
 Walking to his car, Samson is attacked and shot in the chest by Jesse and Matthew, who believe Dorothy died from the drugs they gave her and don't want to be implicated in Samson's investigation.
 They flee, and Samson gets into his car with painful but survivable injuries.
 Energized by glancing at the photos he and Dorothy took in the photo booth the night they met, he starts his car and drives off.